-Our widespread use of long-term compensation consisting of stock options focuses recipients on the achievement of our longer-term goals.
-For example, the stock options granted to our executives in 2010 vest in increments over four years and will not fully vest until 2014, and the stock options granted to our non-executive employees vest in increments over four years from the date of grant.
-The Compensation Committee believes that these awards do not encourage unnecessary or excessive risk taking because the ultimate value of the awards is tied to our stock price, and the use of multi-year vesting schedules help to align our employees' interests even more closely with those of our long-term investors.
+Our widespread use of long-term compensation consisting of stock options and restricted stock units ("RSUs") focuses recipients on the achievement of our longer-term goals.
+For example, the RSUs granted to our executives in 2014 vest in increments over four years and will fully vest in 2018, and the stock options and RSUs granted to our non-executive employees vest in increments over three to four years from the date of grant.
+The Compensation Committee does not believe that these awards encourage unnecessary or excessive risk taking because the ultimate value of the awards is tied to our stock price, and the use of multi-year vesting schedules helps to align our employees' interests even more closely with those of our long-term investors.